nasa-gibs/worldview-options-eosdis/brand/pages/new.md

 <input type="hidden" autofocus>
 # Updates to Version 0.8

+* Coordinate display can now be toggled between decimal degrees and degrees, minutes, and seconds.
+* Coordinates are now displayed in the image download crop window.
 * Layers provided by the Socioeconomic Data and Applications Center (SEDAC) are now available through image download.
 * The ends of the timeline now have some additional padding.